 Enrolling in a degree in ADVS is easy, just make sure you've done these two things:

-Prior to applying, the potential applicant must have a qualified ADVS Faculty member agree to allow them into their laboratory and be their major (supervisory) professor.
+Prior to applying, the potential applicant must communicate and find a qualified ADVS Faculty member that agrees to allow them into their laboratory and be their major (supervisory) professor.
 Visit our Research Emphases page to explore faculty by research focus.
 Contact Lee Rickords with questions.